pulibrary/dpul-collections/README.md

 Do these things every time you start new work in this project in dev or test

-- `$ lando start` will run the test and dev database and index services
+- `devenv shell` will open a shell for the project.
-- `mix setup` will install and setup dependencies
+- `setup` will launch all the required services and get the app ready.

 ### Development environment